jhoormann/interactiveLC/README.md

 ## Output Figure Location
-You will have the option to save figures as you go, and they will be saved to the location provided here.
+You will have the option to save figures as you go and they will be saved to the location provided here.

 ## Max Window Shift
 This is how much in each direction you can shift the windows in each direction using sliders.
 You may choose a large number if you want to try out a more distant continuum window but you may want a smaller number if you want finer control over where the window goes using the slider.
 For the line integration windows one bound will aways be the center of the emission line.